 A Tier 3 growth plan at $3,000 a month costs $36,000 a year.
 If SEO is going to bring in 20 leads a month at $2,000 each, with a 15% close rate, that is six new clients a month or $144,000 in monthly revenue.
 The spend pays for itself.
 If you can only expect two leads a month, Tier 3 is too much for now.

-For ecommerce sites, swap blog cadence for product page count and new SKU rate.
-For WordPress sites, the plan should include plugin and theme tuning.
+For ecommerce sites, swap the blog cadence for the product page count and the new SKU rate.
+For WordPress sites, the plan should include tuning plugins and themes.
 WordPress Core Web Vitals issues are a common cause of rank drops on the platform.